-This is a guest post by Dagmar M. Pollex, J.D, an estate planning attorney based in Braintree, MA.
+This is a guest post by Dagmar M. Pollex, J.D, an estate planning attorney based in Quincy, MA.

 The topic of protecting one’s savings from the cost of a long-term care situation is a key retirement planning issue for Baby Boomers approaching retirement and those already in retirement.
 Additionally it is a major concern for those with aging parents as well.

 Today, the risk of losing your life savings to a long term care illness looms as the largest threat to your future security.
 That’s why one of the biggest questions and concerns many people have about their lifetime financial security is what would happen if they suffer a long term disabling illness, such as Parkinson’s disease or Alzheimer’s.

 The reason for this concern is clear.
 The cost of long term care varies according to where you live.
 Last year private room nursing home rates jumped 3.8 percent to a nationwide average of $90,520.
 In some parts of the country like Massachusetts and New York, the average cost is $120,000.00 to $150,000.00 a year – and increasing rapidly.